 - Keep business hours updated.
 A business that is open is best!

-- Add Your NAP to your Meta Deta of your home page.
+- Add Your NAP to the Meta Data of your home page.
 Since you will have your website attached to your Google Maps listing your listing Google will also be looking at your site.
-In the backend of your homepage if you have a plugin such as Yoast SEO enabled you can add your Business Name, Category of Services and of course city, address and phone number.
+In the back end of your homepage if you have a plugin such as Yoast SEO enabled you can add your Business Name, Category of Services and of course city, address and phone number.

 - Ask for Google Reviews.